sumitpuri/tririgaDocker/README.md

 Proceed below once access is granted.

 ### Step 5:
-Open Terminal (on Mac) or Command Prompt (on Windows 10) or Docker Quickstart Terminal (on Windows 7) and type the command after dollar sign and hit enter.
+Open Terminal (on Mac) or Command Prompt (on Windows 10) or Docker Quickstart Terminal (on Windows 7).<br />
+Type the command after dollar sign and hit enter.

 ```
 $ docker login